Welcome to the culinary paradise of Hanoi, my favourite food city in Vietnam and one of my top food cities worldwide.

 Price: VND 35,000

 That’s it!
 You’ve reached the end of my list of the best Hanoi restaurants and places to eat!
 I hope you use this Hanoi Food Guide to eat your way around this fantastic city.
 Does your favourite Hanoi restaurant appear here?
-Let us know what it is in the comments below, and we’ll be sure to try it on our next visit to Hanoi.
+Let us know what it is in the comments below, and we’ll try it on our next visit to Hanoi.